WYDOT's EV Stakeholder Networking Database

 Federal rules specify requirements for minimum standards for federally funded EV infrastructure.

-Check the Federal Register for the latest update on the BABA waiver.
+Check the Federal Register for the latest update on the Build America Buy America waiver.

 The standards outlined in the rules and regulations ensure that chargers operated by different networks will operate similarly and provide the traveling public with a predictable EV charging experience – no matter what car you drive or what state you charge in.

-Requirements include each station featuring four Direct Current Fast Chargers (DCFC) with capabilities for 150kW and higher charging capacity in each location.
+NEVI guidance requires each station on an Alternative Fuel Corridor to include four Direct Current Fast Chargers (DCFC) with capabilities for 150kW and higher charging capacity in each location.
+With WYDOT receiving full build-out status, this requirement is more relaxed.
+More information about Wyoming-specific requirements will be announced.

 Requirements NO LONGER include: